Signal-to-Noise

 The importance for businesses

-A quick look at the technical principle of Signal to Noice, immediately illustrates why this is extremely relevant for businesses – or any other type of organisation.
+A quick look at the technical principle of Signal to Noice, immediately illustrates why this is extremely relevant for businesses, or any other type of organisation.

-In information physics, there is a fundamental law: the capacity of any system to transmit information predominantly depends on its signal-to-noise ratio.
+In information physics, there is a fundamental law: the capacity of any system to transmit information predominantly depends on its Signal-to-Noise ratio.

-It is mathematics; small improvements in SNR create disproportionately large improvements in capacity.
+It’s pure mathematics.
+In an algorhythmic way, small improvements in SNR create disproportionately large improvements in capacity.

 This is why refining a company’s positioning, creating a clearer signal and reducing noise, can unlock performance without adding resources.
 It means both higher efficiency and higher impact.